heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-<p align="left">I spent the summer of 1999 as a student archivist at the Andrei
+The Andrei
-Tarkovsky International Institute, situated at 91 Via di San Niccolò.
+Tarkovsky International Institute was situated at 91 Via di San Niccolò.
 I slept at the Institute, in a small room—more a closet—on the second floor, ate at I Bastioni, and drank <i>branca menta</i>
 once a week on my stipend.
 The Institute was opposite a perfumery.